NeosAlpha/Real-time-Data-streaming-with-event-Hub-and-Visualize-Data-on-Power-BI/README.md

 # Set up
 We are dividing this task in following Labs

-Lab 1: Create Event Hub resource on Azure and configure its policy
+Lab 1: Create Even Hub Resource on Azure

 Lab 2: Push sales data of Evenrt sales to event hub for Stream Analysis